 Documentation about the usage of the EUDAT metadata service B2FIND.

-EUDAT provides the B2FIND service which allows users to find data collections within an pan-European and inter-disciplinary scope.
-In order to achieve this, EUDAT has developed a comprehensive metadata catalogue and a user friendly discovery Portal, which exposes the CKAN functionality and API.
+EUDAT provides the B2FIND service which allows users to find data collections within a pan-European and inter-disciplinary scope.
+In order to achieve this, EUDAT has developed a comprehensive metadata catalogue and a user-friendly discovery Portal, which exposes the CKAN functionality and API.

 The B2FIND repository collects diverse metadata from heterogeneous sources inside EUDAT and presents them in a consistent form.
-The homogenisation of the community-specific data models and vocabularies enable not only the unique presentation of these datasets as tables of field-value pairs but also the faceted search in the B2FIND metadata portal or via an easy to use command line tool.
+The homogenisation of community-specific data models and vocabularies enables not only the unique presentation of these datasets as tables of field-value pairs, but also faceted search in the B2FIND metadata portal or via an easy-to-use command line tool.

-The service provides advanced search functionalities, such as filtering by location and time; or selecting e.g. a specific author or a discipline.
-Furthermore, the service provides transparent access to the scientific data objects through the given references in the datasets found.
+The service provides advanced search functionalities, such as filtering by location and time; or selecting e.g. a specific author or discipline.
+Furthermore, the service provides transparent access to the scientific data objects through the given references in the retrieved datasets.